kouheisatou/ieee_template/README.md

-# ICMU2025 Paper Template
+# IEEE Paper Template

 ## Overview
-This repository provides a LaTeX template for writing papers for ICMU2025.
+This repository provides a LaTeX template for writing papers for IEEE.

 ## Features
 - Output files are generated in the `out` directory.